IQSS/dataverse/doc/release-notes/9340-payara5to6.md

    `sudo vi /usr/local/payara6/glassfish/domains/domain1/config/domain.xml`

-   The lines will be part of three sections, shown below, but your content will vary.
+   The lines will be part of three sections, examples shown below (but your content will vary).

    Section 1: mail resource (under `<resources>`)